intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 `errc::kernel_not_supported` exception.

-When doing these checks, the runtime must consider all uses of optional features in the kernel's static call tree, regardless of whether those uses are in the same translation unit as the kernel and regardless of whether those uses come from device code in a shared library.
+When doing these checks, the runtime must consider all uses of optional features in the kernel's static call graph, regardless of whether those uses are in the same translation unit as the kernel and regardless of whether those uses come from device code in a shared library.

 This exception, however, is only required for features that are exposed via a C++ type or function.
 Examples of this include `sycl::half` or instantiating